OUR TEACHING METHODOLOGY

-The basic principles of our methodology are:
+The basic objectives of Instituto Hispania’s teaching methodology are:

-- At early stages of learning a second language, optimal is made of those aspects of communicative competence that the student has developed through acquisition and use of their native language and that are common to those in the second language.
+At early stages of learning a second language, optimal use is made of those aspects of communicative competence that the student has developed through acquisition and use of their native language and that are common to those in the second language.

-- The second language learner has the opportunity to take part in the meaningful communicative interaction with highly competent speakers of the language to be able to respond to genuine needs in realistic situations.
+The second language learner has the opportunity to take part in the meaningful communicative interaction with highly competent speakers of the language to be able to respond to genuine needs in realistic situations.